When will the film be released?

-The principals making this film are David Watkins (Creator & Director), Donald Bowman (Producer), Adam Knight (Director of Cinematography) and Ellen Charnley (Chief Financial Officer and Co-Producer).
+The principals making this film are Brian Nunes (Editor), David Watkins (Creator & Director), Donald Bowman (Producer), Adam Knight (Director of Cinematography) and Ellen Charnley (Chief Financial Officer and Co-Producer).

-This is a first time documentary for Dave and his team.
 Adam has his own video production company and brings an enormous level of expertise to the camera work.
-For the team this is a project of passion as Dave, Ellen and Adam are all open-heart surgery patients (Donald is married to Ellen) and the three of them will be competing in the Ironman®.
+For the team this is a project of passion as Dave, Ellen and Adam are all open-heart surgery patients (Donald is married to Ellen) and also cast members.

 The passion for the project is driven by their desire to raise awareness of heart disease and congenital heart defects and also to inspire people to seize the moment and get active even if it just means running for the bus!

 The team has been fortunate to have several deeply experienced advisors.